Kisumu: Kit Mikayi

 Kit Mikayi, a large rock with three rocks on top, is located off Kisumu Bondo Road towards Bondo.
 Kit-mikayi means "Stones of the first wife" or "First Wife Rocks" in Dholuo, the Luo language.
 It is a weeping rock; it is believed that Mikayi (literally, "the first wife") went up the hill to the stones when her husband took a second wife and has been weeping ever since.
 It has become a local pilgrimage site for adherents of the Legio Maria sect who, come to the rock to pray and fast for several weeks at a time.

 Ndere Island

 Ndere Island is a small island 4.2 km2 in the Winam Gulf of Lake Victoria.
 It was gazetted as the Ndere Island National Reserve in November 1986 and has since been uninhabited.
-It has sweeping views over the lake in a much more a serene and tranquil environment than the mainland.
+It has sweeping views over the lake in a much more serene and tranquil environment than the mainland.